Privatehive/QtAppBase/README.md

 ### How to compile AppImage runtime for Armv6

-The [AppImageKit](https://github.com/AppImage/AppImageKit) only releases the AppImage binaries for x86_64, i686, aarch64, armhf (armv7).
+The [AppImageKit](https://github.com/AppImage/AppImageKit) release only contains the AppImage binaries for x86_64, i686, aarch64, armhf (
+armv7).
 Binaries for armv6 are missing (necessary for some Raspberry PIs).

 To compile the Armv6 binaries do the following: